herrscherofmatcha/herrscherofmatcha/README.md

 - 👋 Hi, I’m @herrscherofmatcha
-- 👀 I’m interested in Web Development and Android Development
+- 👀 I’m interested in Web Development and Ethical Hacking
-- 🌱 I’m currently learning Web Development on TheOdinProject.com
+- 🌱 I’m currently self-teaching
 - 💞️ I’m looking to collaborate on anything
 - 📫 You can contact me at herrscherofmatcha222@gmail.com
 - This is my github!